AsTimeGoesBy111/ALS_Progression/README.md

 1. Data introduction
 We have ~5000000 lines of data about all features including demographics, clinical trial as well as lab test results for ~5000 ALS patients provided by PRO-ACT(Pooled Resource Open-Access ALS Clinical Trial Database).

-Have a look at data?
+Have a look at data????

 89	144	Demographics	B17A1C73-0A2B-4091-842C-D5841EF339FD	1205	Sex	Male
 329	144	Demographics	704CA13F-C1FA-49EC-A3BB-E6B00FA075FA	1205	Sex	Female